 10) Post updates to your JustGiving page to let people know how it’s going

-To my knowledge, when the person that’s fundraising posts an update on a JustGiving page, everyone that has donated will be notified of that update.
-This is a great way of staying in touch with people who have donated and letting them know of the progress and how much money is left to raise.
-Posting updates also reminds people that you’re fundraising and if they haven’t yet had the chance to donate, there’s definitely no harm in a reminder!
-It’s also a nice way of keeping people in the loop of where the fundraising is at, as it’s a team effort, especially when other people have donated their money to the cause.
+To my knowledge, when a fundraiser posts an update to their JustGiving page, everyone that has donated will receive a notification of that update.
+Sharing updates is an effective way of staying in touch with those that have donated and notifying them of the campaign’s progress.
+It also reminds people about the fundraiser and that they can donate if they want to.
+Lastly, it’s a great way of keeping people informed about what stage the fundraising is at as it’s a team effort, especially when other people have donated their money to the cause.

 And there we have it, my top 10 tips on making the most of your fundraising!
 I hope you found them useful.
-As I mentioned earlier, these are the things I did and what worked for me.
-If you or anyone you know ends up using some of these tips, I’d love to hear how useful you found them!
+As I mentioned earlier, these are the things I did, and they worked for me.
+If you or anyone you know ends up using any of these tips, I’d love to hear how useful you found them.